Wemino/VorpalFix/README.md

   <img src="assets/VorpalFix_Logo.png">
 </p>

-A patch that addresses a variety of technical issues and adds quality-of-life improvements to the 2011 remaster of American McGee's Alice.
+A patch that addresses various technical issues and adds quality-of-life improvements to the 2011 remaster of American McGee's Alice, without altering the original game's artistic vision or overwriting any original game files.

 ## How to Install
 > [!NOTE]